Nunie123/data_engineering_on_aws/README.md

 # data_engineering_on_aws
-Up and Running: Setting p Your Data Engineering Infrastructure on AWS
+Up and Running: Setting Up Your Data Engineering Infrastructure on AWS